MartinMalinda/vue-concurrency/docs/tasks-instances/index.md

 </div>
 ```

 Let's assume component `<SuggestedProfiles />` does an AJAX request on it's own.
-The problem is the AJAX happens only after the feed has finished loading.
+The problem is the AJAX happens when `<SuggestedProfiles />` is being rendered, which only happens when `isFeedLoading` is true, which means it must wait for feed to finish loading.
 Yet, the loading could easily happen in parallel.
 One way to solve this is to refactor with tasks:

 ```vue